mitloehn/pyskycoach/README.md

 Welcome to the PySkyCoach!

-This application shows a view of the sky with the objective of locating deep sky objects with a non-magnifying finder.
-Several
-object lists are provided with the package, and additional lists can be prepared using a simple CSV format.
+This application shows a view of the sky and tests your memory of the location of deep sky objects.
+In addition to the Messier catalog several other object lists are provided with the package, and additional lists can be prepared in CSV format.

 INSTALLATION: